 Plantation shutters consist of a frame which is permanently attached to your window opening, and a shutter panel which is hinged inside the shutter frame.
 Plantation shutter panels are held in place by magnets, which are installed into your shutter frame when the shutters are put in.
 Since each shutter panel is hinged into the shutter frame, each can swing open completely by just pulling on the panel, which allows it to swing open.

 Closing them is as simple as swinging each shutter panel back toward the window.
+For our Polywood shutters, the shutter panels should meet in the middle to ensure interlocking of the weather-stripping.
 If you have multiple shutter panels, one shutter panel needs to close before the other can.
 You can easily tell which closes first by looking at the edge of each shutter panel and seeing how they fit together.

 When you close the shutters, you’ll usually hear an audible “snap” when the magnets catch each other.
 If you don’t hear the sound, and your shutters won’t stay closed even after shutting them properly, you may have a bad magnet.
 If that’s the case, we’ll be more than happy to replace a broken or bad magnet on our shutters – just call Sunburst at 877-786-2877.